Euro 2024 awards: Best player, standout goal, favourite match and more

 Editor

-That match will see either La Roja pick up their first trophy in over a decade - or the Three Lions win their first in very nearly six.
+It was heartbreak for Gareth Southgate’s side to extend their trophyless run to 60 years once the World Cup 2026 comes around.

-One more match, the biggest of all, could of course influence decisions over who has had most impact at the tournament or who will win the official awards, but here at the Independent we’re getting our votes in now ahead of the final to have our say on the best goals, games and individuals, plus the team of the tournament and what our biggest takeaway from Germany is.
+Now attention turns to Southgate’s future and how England can deliver on the big stage once more after losing consecutive European Championship finals.

-Our writers have been at the tournament throughout and can therefore give an insightful perspective on what they’ve seen so far.
+Our writers have been at the tournament throughout and can therefore give an insightful perspective on what we saw over the last month.

 Get involved by signing up and joining the comments section below!